 About Playing Scared

-I’m a journalist, a mother, a gardener, a voracious reader, a hiker, a mushroom forager, and a really good cook.
+I’m a journalist, a mother, a gardener, a voracious reader, a hiker, and a really good cook.
 I’m also a classical pianist, which is what led me to write this book.

 Playing Scared: A History and Memoir of Stage Fright chronicles my yearlong journey to understand and overcome a lifetime of performance anxiety, beginning with a childhood full of disastrous performances and ending with an hour-long concert the day before my 60th birthday.